filip-herceg/ReViewPoint/docs/setup.md

 # Developer Setup Guide

-This guide explains how to set up the ReViewPoint project from a fresh clone, using `poetry`, `uv`, and isolated environments for each component.
+This guide explains how to set up the ReViewPoint project from a fresh clone using `poetry`, `uv`, and properly isolated environments for each component.

 ---